New York State Department of Civil Service Announces Examinations Open to All Qualified Individuals

 Or 3.
 Four years of experience in the direct provision of child welfare programs, such as prevention, foster care or adoption services.
 This experience MUST include analyzing information and conducting assessments to gather information and to identify the strengths and weaknesses of children and families; developing service plans that support and address the families’ needs; implementing service plans by providing direct support and/or coordinating with other agencies to provide services aimed at the families’ needs; and monitoring the provision of services and determining when it is appropriate to close the case.

 Either 1.
 A bachelor’s degree or higher in a human services field;*

 Or 2.
-An associate’s degree in a human services field and two years’ experience where your primary responsibility (at least 50% of your official duties) was in the direct provision of child protective services.
-This experience must include investigating reports of suspected child abuse and maltreatment or conducting a differential response (FAR-Family Assessment Response); conducting an assessment to determine that the children named in the report are safe; determining if there is credible evidence that the children have been abused or maltreated; and analyzing information to determine the case findings, if the family needs services, and if other actions are warranted, such as court intervention;
+An associate’s degree in a human services field* AND two years of experience where your primary responsibility (at least 50% of your official duties) was in the direct provision of child protective services.
+This experience MUST include investigating reports of suspected child abuse and maltreatment or conducting a differential response (FAR-Family Assessment Response); conducting an assessment to determine that the children named in the report are safe; determining if there is credible evidence that the children have been abused or maltreated; and analyzing information to determine the case findings, if the family needs services, and if other actions are warranted, such as court intervention;

 *A human services degree will be defined as: Audiology, community mental health, nursing, nutrition, occupational therapy, physical therapy, psychology, rehabilitation counseling, social work, speech/language pathology, therapeutic recreation, gerontology, human services, sociology, speech communication, counseling, education, and human development.